Phones · Resale guide

 Data Preparation (30 minutes)

-1. Clean the Console Thoroughly: Use a microfiber cloth and a gentle electronic cleaner (or isopropyl alcohol) to wipe down the exterior.
-Use compressed air to blow dust out of the vents.
-A clean console looks well-maintained and can add ₹1,000-2,000 to perceived value.
+- Thorough Cleaning: Use a microfiber cloth and a mild electronics cleaner to wipe down the console and controllers.
+Use compressed air (available at electronics stores) to blow dust out of the vents.
+A clean console looks well-maintained.

 Platform Choice